goldenson/bookmytrain/README.md

 - [ ] Write system test
 - [ ] Remove all sleep call and introduce a smarter solution
 - [ ] Add a page to explain them, they need a trainline account already setup
+- [ ] Add some JS to go through the next input field